Azure-Samples/nodejs-microservices/docs/workshop.md

 </div>

 If you refresh the metrics dashboard, you should see that the number of containers instances for the Dice API is now lower than before.
 But looking at the CPU usage for the Gateway API, you can see that it's close to `0.25c` (25% of a CPU core), which it very close to its maximum allowed usage.
-By default, containers apps, meaning that it's at its limit.
+By default, a containersapp is set up with 0.25 core CPU and 0.5 GB of memory, meaning that it's at its limit.

 When we set the scaling rules for the Dice API, we allowed it to scale **horizontally** (meaning we add more instances of the service) to handle more concurrent requests.
 But it the case of the Gateway API, it's bound by CPU usage, so we need to scale **vertically** (meaning we add more resources to the service).